devika-be/Internpe-Mini-Project/README.md

 # Internpe-Mini-Project
-It's a internship task which i have completed successfully.
+It's a internship task which I have completed successfully using Python.